Zeng-Lecheng/Sphereface/README.md

-# An SphereFace implementation in PyTorch
+# An implementation of SphereFace in PyTorch

 This is an implementation of [SphereFace](https://github.com/wy1iu/sphereface) with the most recent (2023) version of PyTorch.
 It implements the 4-layer CNN mentioned in "Table 2" in [the paper](https://openaccess.thecvf.com/content_cvpr_2017/papers/Liu_SphereFace_Deep_Hypersphere_CVPR_2017_paper.pdf).
 It refers a lot to [this repo](https://github.com/clcarwin/sphereface_pytorch) while it's documented a bit and deprecated code removed.